bigshahan/turbo-hipster/README.md

 turbo-hipster
 =============

+# Running the site for devlopment (Windows)

+Install VirtualBox and Vagrant.
+Then from git project foler:

+vagrant up
+vagrant ssh
+cd /vagrant
+jekyll serve -w

-# Running the site for development
+# Running the site for development (linux and mac)
 Make sure ruby is installed.
 Then from the git project folder, do:

 gem install jekyll